KubeRocketCI/docs/versioned_docs/version-3.12/operator-guide/upgrade/upgrade-krci-3.12.md

           enabled: true
         ```

-    2. Update the KrakenD configuration to include the GitFusion API endpoints.
+    2. Update the KrakenD configuration to include the GitFusion API endpoints:

         :::note
         The latest KrakenD configuration can be found in the [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons/tree/main/clusters/core/addons/krakend) repository.